techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 python manage.py startapp catalog
 ```

 You also need to add this app to the list of installed apps.
-Open your project `settings.py` file then add the app:
+Open your `settings.py` file and add the app:

 ```python
 INSTALLED_APPS = [